 Whenever United Galactic Organization is threatened, Raeburn relies upon Irish genius Professor Aloysius O’Brien O’Rourke Haggerty to whip up an invention to save the day.

 Interplanetary travel still takes months to the outer planets, so the astronauts have to spend time in the “freezer,” in suspended animation.
 Miraculously, on Earth, the year remains 2100 for the entire series.

 Produced in the U.K. by Roberta Leigh and Arthur Provis — with Leigh writing all 39 episodes — the series aired April 7, 1963 through June 11, 1964.
 In the U.S. it was known as Planet Patrol, to avoid confusion with the live-action Space Patrol radio and TV series from the 1950s.
 At one point the negatives were presumed destroyed, except Leigh had a cache of 16mm prints in her home, and two 35mm prints were found elsewhere.
-Now, thanks to YouTube, the entire series is available online for everyone to enjoy, starting with “The Swamps of Jupiter.”
+Now, thanks to YouTube, the entire series is available online for everyone to enjoy, and in color, starting with “The Swamps of Jupiter.”

 The 18th episode, “The New Planet,” has our heroes visit a planet of giants.
 Four years later, Irwin Allen’s series, Land of the Giants, landed on the airwaves.
 Inspired by “The New Planet,” perhaps?

 With the exception of Mercury, the planets in our solar system are occupied by sentient life forms.
 Saturn happens to have a swampy surface, under which live the amphibious Saturnians.
 These creatures are featured in three stories:

 In Episode 08: “The Rings Of Saturn,” Captain Dart’s crew engages in “First Contact” with the species, but angers them when he takes some leaves for analysis.